gerasev-kirill/angular-gdpr-storage/README.md

 #### Watch the watch

-ngStorage internally uses an Angular watch to monitor changes to the `$storage`/`$localStorage` objects.
+gdpr.storage internally uses an Angular watch to monitor changes to the `$storage`/`$localStorage` objects.
 That means that a digest cycle is required to persist your new values into the browser local storage.
 Normally this is not a problem, but, for example, if you launch a new window after saving a value...

 ```javascript